Summary:

 Pro Tip:

 Help verify your potential tenant actually makes what they claim on the rental application with Income Insights.
-You can learn right away if the numbers add up or if you should ask for additional financial verification.
+You can learn right away if the numbers on the rental application add up or if you should ask for additional financial verification.

-If you use a dedicated space in your home to conduct rental business, it is a deductible expense–even if it’s not a whole room.
+If you use a dedicated space in your home to conduct rental business, it may be a deductible expense–even if it’s not a whole room.
 However, according to Pathway CPA Group, there are certain criteria your home office must meet in order to deduct the expense, including:

-- Your property management activities must be qualify as a “trade or business”
+- Your property management activities must qualify as a “trade or business”

 - The deductible space must be an area used regularly and exclusively for rental activity